Connect with us

 The case is still pending at the International Court of Arbitration.

-Last month, then Transport and Public Works Cabinet Secretary nominee Kipchumba Murkomen told Parliament that he would reopen talks with ACEG-CATIC JV with a view to reviving the project.
+Last month, then Transport and Public Works Cabinet Secretary nominee Kipchumba Murkomen told Parliament that he would reopen talks with ACEG-CATIC JV to revive the project.

 “If approved, my priority will be to relook at the Greenfield Terminal tender which was cancelled in 2016 after the contractor had been paid Sh4.2 billion,” Mr Murkomen told MPs who were vetting him.